Introduction

 A friendly PC owner has several key responsibilities, including providing medical oversight and consultation to healthcare businesses.
 Their work helps ensure compliance with state medical laws and regulations, particularly Corporate Practice of Medicine (CPOM) laws discussed above.
 The friendly PC owner must be licensed to practice medicine in all CPOM states in which the practice operates.
 This is one reason a 50-state-licensed friendly PC owner is often sought by telehealth companies.
 It’s also possible to have multiple friendly PC owners for distinct PC legal entities (e.g. one who owns a PC operating in 10 states, while another who owns the set of PCs operating in the other 40 states), though this can introduce some additional administrative work.
 (Each PC entity needs its own bank account and income tax filing, for example.)

-Typically, there are separate clinical leadership hires who provide deeper day-to-day clinical guidance and management of the employed physicians.
+Depending on the arrange, the friendly PC owner might be a clinical leader in the organization.
+Or there might be separate licensed clinical leadership hires who provide deeper day-to-day clinical guidance and management of the employed physicians.
 On the administrative side, the MSO’s employees handle the non-clinical aspects of managing the practice (e.g. accounting, payer contracting, technology, operations, and more).

 Why Would You Want a 50-State Licensed Physician As PC Owner?

 A physician PC owner must be licensed to practice medicine in all states in which the PC operates.
 Many telehealth providers have the ambition to operate in all 50 states and DC, even if they start with only a subset of those states.
-By working with a 50-state-licensed physician as PC owner, these telemedicine companies can ensure they’ll be able to scale nationally with the same physician PC owner (and stay compliant with CPOM laws).
+By working with a 50-state-licensed physician as PC owner, these telemedicine companies can ensure they’ll be able to scale nationally with the same physician PC owner (and stay compliant with CPOM laws), while reducing the operational complexity of scaling.

 How Much Does It Cost To Get a Physician Licensed In All 50 States?